concordion/cubano/README.md

 	Checkstyle active for this project: Checked
 	Use the following check configuration for all files: Cubano - (Global)

+## Releasing

+To create a release, you will need to run `gradlew clean test javadoc sourcesJar javadocJar publishDocs release bintrayUpload`.
+This depends on having appropriate permissions to publish to the Concordion organisation.

+To build a local release and publish to your local Maven repository, you can run `gradlew clean publishToMavenLocal`.

 ## Valued Partners